Today, we have some advice: things to look for when choosing a glass inspection machine.

 A unique thing about glass containers is that they have things called “punts” or “push-ups” on the bottom.
 They’re the indentions that push upward.

-Those are made so that the container doesn’t roll around on the production line in the glass house when it’s made.
+Those are made so that the container doesn’t roll around on the production line in the glasshouse when it’s made.
 Unfortunately, they cause a big problem with inspection.
 Therefore, you want to make sure your machine has multiple beams to be able to see around that punt.

-The other reason X-ray machines need multiple beams is because glass shards are asymmetric; meaning they can often be long, thin things.
+The other reason X-ray machines need multiple beams is that glass shards are asymmetric; meaning they can often be long, thin things.
 You want to make sure one of your X-ray detectors can see the biggest piece of glass so you can detect it.
 Machines that have single beams are not well-suited to glass inspection because they have trouble finding asymmetric shards.

-Peco-InspX’s high-speed systems have a superior metal ceramic tube that allows us to see the absolute smallest glass shards that can get stuck inside your bottle.
+Peco-InspX’s high-speed systems have a superior metal-ceramic tube that allows us to see the absolute smallest glass shards that can get stuck inside your bottle.